kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/get-pokemon-by-id.md

 # Pokeshop API - Get Pokemon by ID

 This use case retrieves a specific Pokemon from the cache if it is cached, or from the database (Postgres) also populating the cache.
-The idea of this query is to showcase a straightforward scenario, where the API layer receives a request from the outside and needs to evaluate a different behavior depending of his dependencies.
+The idea of this query is to showcase a straightforward scenario, where the API layer receives a request from the outside and needs to evaluate a different behavior depending of its dependencies.

 ```mermaid
 sequenceDiagram